Basis-Theory/basistheory-android/docs/CardExpirationDateElement.md

 # CardExpirationDateElement

-The `CardExpirationDateElement` can be used to securely collect credit card expiration dates within your app.
+The `CardExpirationDateElement` can be used to securely collect credit card expiration dates within your application.
 This element will render a text input within your view that accepts input in the form `MM/yy`.

 This element was designed to be used in conjunction with the [CardNumberElement](/docs/CardNumberElement.md) and [CardVerificationCodeElement](/docs/CardVerificationCodeElement.md) to collect and tokenize a